Kadena-Pact-Community-Foundation/foundation/.github/ISSUE_TEMPLATE/documentation_update.md

----
 name: Documentation update
-about: Improve or fix documentation
+about: Improve or fix documentation (keep it simple and accurate)
 labels: documentation
 ---